resurrectdev1/resurrectdev1/README.md

 I build small Android apps for real problems.
 Solo dev, learning as I go.

-Right now I'm working on **Grove** — a minimalist habit tracker where your streaks grow a fractal tree.
+Right now I'm working on **Grove**; a minimalist habit tracker where your streaks grow a fractal tree.
 Built it for myself, sharing it in case it helps someone else too.

 ---